 Attribution Model Comparison Tool

 The most common comparison is First Interaction where these channels were the first in directing your new user to the site.
-Whichever model has the most conversions, that channel had more influence in that regard.

 In this case, Direct was more successful in making conversions right away as Last Touch.
 People who enter directly by a URL weren't ready to make a purchase.
 However, it makes more sense for them to come back directly when they are ready.